kneeble/ChatBot/readme.md

 An open source artificial intelligence built by Loyola University students, where philosophy meets machine learning.
 We're creating ethical AI that thinks deeper, questions smarter, and elevates human wisdom.

+## Edits to initial DeepSeek Model - Kaleb Neeble and Oscar Sanchez Huezca

+The NextGen Advanced AI system underwent substantial architectural improvements, evolving from its original implementation as a local language model to a more advanced scalable solution.
+The basis of DeepSeek LLM Version 1.5bB API formed the background for these upgrades, with Axios facilitating efficient and secure API communication.
+Alongside this backend enhancement, the frontend was completely modernized using React and Vite, introducing real time chat streaming.
+Docker was integrated to standardize development and deployment environments, which included better management.

+Building on this infrastructure, we developed a custom trained model specifically tailored for philosophical reasoning.
+Using the DeepSeek architecture as a base, the model was tuned on a curated dataset which included advanced philosophical reasoning questions.

+The resulting system demonstrates improved reasoning depth, responsiveness, and scalability while retaining its foundational commitment to ethical AI development.
+Future work will focus on expanding the model’s knowledge base, improving capabilities, and exploring reinforcement learning from human feedback to further strengthen its philosophical engagement.

+## Testing Procedure - Oscar Sanchez Huezca

+In terms of the testing procedure, it is incredibly simple but relevant:

+All that was used was a txt file of questions, ones that were on and off topic in relation to philosophy, and the responses from the model were recorded.
+More than anything it was to check if the model was being fine-tuned correctly, and that it was answering the questions in a clear, concise, and informational manner, unlike the previous Q&A's of the original model.
+The answers are then personally reviewed by an individual and checked for all of the aforementioned criteria.

+If this were to be applied more broadly, or tested in an even more thorough way or even applied to other areas of knowledge, there would need to be a change to the training data that is given as well as a change to the testing method, considering the volume of the testing was not as thorough as could possibly be.

 ## Key Components

 ### 1. `train_lora.py` — Fine-Tuning with LoRA